bedrocksystems/vml/README.md

 will build for a POSIX system running under an aarch64 architecture.
 Of course, when cross-compiling, a cross-compilation toolchain (and the appropriate libc,STL) should be provided.

-Note that bedrock cannot be built in isolation (i.e. with this repo alone).

 ## Libraries